Waitsnake/joy4ge/readme.md

 - Deadzone calibration
 - Sensitivity scaling

 The first generated configuration will be based on the developer's default controller.
-You can edit this file manually to suit your device.
+You can manually edit this file to match your device.

 > ⚠️ Documentation on the structure of this config is still minimal.
 Check the source code for guidance.